LukeGrahamLandry/franca/devlog.md

-  new system is emit_bc never sees a GetVar, the frontend inserts `&[]` every time so it goes through the normal logic that might replace that with the intrinsic load/store. but now there's the u8/i64 types problem, so i guess i have to say zero extend on every load.
+  new system is emit_bc never sees a GetVar, the frontend inserts `&[]` every time so it goes through the normal logic that might replace that with the intrinsic load/store. but now there's the u8/i64 types problem, so i guess i have to say zero extend on every load. oh they have a special uload8 that does that.
+- next problem is the reverse, in my test, the store has to store 1 byte but then it has to read back the whole word without assuming its the same as it just stored. so it needs to see the value being stored as a u8 even if it started as an i64 (like a constant). so truncate the value first. that works.
+- perhaps this shows that my bytecode should keep better track of things. cause it did know which was float/i64/u8/ptr/unit and im just painfully reconstructing what i threw away. presumably you want to help it be fast by giving it fewer redundant bit size casts to optimise out.

 ## stop committing generated stuff & do u8 strings (May 14)